 Cabo Virgenes penguin colony, Argentina

 Cabo Virgenes lies at the northern tip of the mouth of the Straits of Magellan.
-It is 150 kilometres from the town of Rio Gallegos in Argentina, and easily reached by tourists wishing to see penguins.
-It is owned by the Argentine government, who charge a small entrance fee, which is used to protect the colony by having park wardens living on site.
+It is 130 kilometres from the town of Rio Gallegos in Argentina, and easily reached by tourists wishing to see penguins.
+It is owned by the Argentine government, who support but do not fund our work within the colony.

 Penguins